osm2pgsql-dev/osm2pgsql/README.md

 ### Using the PROJ library

-Osm2pgsql has builtin support for the Latlong (WGS84, EPSG:4326) and the WebMercator (EPSG:3857) projection.
-Other projections are supported through the [Proj library](https://proj.org/) which is used by default.
+osm2pgsql has builtin support for the Latlong (WGS84, EPSG:4326) and the WebMercator (EPSG:3857) projection.
+Other projections are supported through the [Proj library](https://proj.org/).
+Support will be automatically compiled in, when CMake can find the library in the system.
 Set the CMake option `WITH_PROJ` to `OFF` to disable use of that library.

-## Using LuaJIT
+### Using LuaJIT

 To speed up Lua tag transformations, [LuaJIT](https://luajit.org/) can be optionally enabled on supported platforms.
 This can speed up processing